 Last September 7, 2018, the College Library’s IDEABOX project opened a new featured exhibit, this time by the freshmen students of the College of Nursing.
 This bunch of energetic students worked and conceptualized on a theme that would encompass facets and elements depicting what the BSN program at Southville was all about.
 The result turned out to be creative pieces of artwork made by individual students put together with the theme: College of Nursing…where learning meets life.
 This project-based learning activity was intended to showcase varied aspects of nursing but in the end the activity brought about genuine opportunities … [Read more]

-The Southville International School and Colleges (SISC) team from Grade 12 – Accountancy, Business and Management (ABM) took first place in the business case presentation competition held at De La Salle University (DLSU) recenlty.
-Comprised of Sharina Ahmed, Christian Chia, Pola Cueto, Rance Llovido, Sid Espinosa, Elizabeth Burigsay and Derick Salvoro, the team presented their winning idea for sustaining and expanding a sole proprietorship business structure.
+The Southville International School and Colleges (SISC) team from Grade 12 – Accountancy, Business, and Management (ABM) took first place in the business case presentation competition held at De La Salle University (DLSU) recently.
+Comprised of Sharina Ahmed, Christian Chia, Pola Cueto, Rance Llovido, Sid Espinosa, Elizabeth Burigsay and Derick Salvoro, the team presented their champion idea for sustaining and expanding a sole proprietorship business structure.

 They competed against teams from other Metro Manila-based schools who participated in the Future Lasallians Camp 2018.
 The event was managed and organized by DLSU for senior high school students who are contemplating a … [Read more]

 The SISC International Baccalaureate (IB) Diploma Program students for Academic Year 2018 – 2019 were warmly

 welcomed by the IB officers and instructors in the orientation spearheaded by SISC IB Assistant Coordinator, Ms. Armie Ababa and the IB teachers and advisers.